uchidalab/DynamicDA-with-GatingNetworks/README.md

 You can test your saved parameters by enabling ```test_model()``` under ```if __name__ == "__main__":``` in each python file above.

 #### Data Augmentation methods
-Each DA method implementation is based on [Keras codes](https://github.com/uchidalab/time_series_augmentation) from [our preceeding journal](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0254841).
+Each DA method implementation is based on [our preceeding journal](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0254841).
 * Identity --- the original time series with no augmentation.
 * Jittering --- adds Gaussian noise to the time series.
 * Magnitude Warping --- multiply the time series by a smooth curve defined by cublic spline.